-Sitges FanPitch Announces the Selected Projects for its Eleventh Edition
+Sitges FanPitch Announces the Selected Projects for Its Eleventh Edition

 Reading 4 min.

-The winning feature film projects will receive travel grants to access international markets.
-To this end, the Sitges Film Festival maintains agreements with the NAFF-Bucheon Fantastic International Film Festival (South Korea), Frontières - Fantasia Film Festival (Canada), Ventana Sur (Argentina), and the Brussels Genre Film Market (Belgium).
-They will also be able to participate in the Feratum Residency at the Feratum International Fantastic Film Festival (Mexico) and the FantasoLab Award from the Ibero-American Fantastic Film Project LAB.
-The winning series will receive a cash prize of 2.500 euros for the development of the project and will be able to participate in the Showrunners LAB seminar, a seminar dedicated to the figure of the showrunner.
-They will also receive individual mentoring from showrunners attending the event.
+The selected feature film projects will receive travel grants to access international markets.
+To this end, the Sitges Film Festival maintains agreements with the NAFF-Bucheon International Fantastic Film Festival (South Korea), Frontières - Fantasia Film Festival (Canada), Ventana Sur - FANTASTIC!
+(Argentina), and the Brussels Genre Film Market (Belgium).
+They will also be able to be part of the Feratum Residency at the Feratum International Fantastic Film Festival (Mexico) and participate in the FantasoLab Award, part of the Ibero-American Fantastic Film Project LAB.
+The winning series, meanwhile, will receive a cash prize of €2,500 to develop the project, will be able to participate in the Showrunners LAB seminar, dedicated to the role of the showrunner, and will receive individualized mentoring from showrunners attending this year's Festival.

 Grandmonster